-Tax Fees as of the fiscal years ended December 31, 2006 and 2005, respectively, were for services related to tax compliance, including the preparation of tax returns and extensions, and claims for refund, including assistance with tax services for employee benefit plans, expatriate, net operating loss and sales tax matters and requests for rulings or technical advice from tax authorities.
+There were no Tax Fees for 2007.
+Tax Fees as of the fiscal year ended December 31, 2006 were for services related to tax compliance, including the preparation of tax returns and extensions, and claims for refund, including assistance with tax services for employee benefit plans, expatriate, net operating loss and sales tax matters and requests for rulings or technical advice from tax authorities.